ashinw/house-prj-pub/lower-level/section-H-requirements.md

 ## Context

-Section H was originally the combined meals area and kitchen on the lower level.
+Section H remains as the kitchen on the lower level.
 The meals area has been replaced by the dining room and the island kitchen bench.
-The kitchen has been extended southward into the original [dining area in section J](./section-J-requirements.md).
+The kitchen has been extended southward into the original [dining area](./section-J-requirements.md) which has now moved to in section J.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)